Geography School Trips & Tours to China

 - Tipping included

-Price shown is based on 30 paying passengers departing from a London airport in Feb/March 2018 and is subject to availability.
+Price shown is based on 30 paying passengers from selected departure points in February 2022 and is subject to availability.

 6 day Beijing geography trip package includes